-We are humbled by your interest in having C.H.E.
+We are humbled by your interest in having Rev. Dr. C.H.E.
 Sadaphal speak at your event.
-Generally, bookings must be made at least eight (8) weeks in advance and all queries can be sent to email@example.com.
+Generally, bookings must be made at least eight (8) weeks in advance for engagements outside of New York City and at least four (4) weeks in advance for engagements in and around New York City.
+All queries can be sent to email@example.com.

 Once your request is submitted, we will review your query and be in touch via phone within a few business days.
 When writing your request, please be mindful to include the following details: (1) the dates with specific start and end times, and (2) expected attendance.